juliasut/Glassmorphism/README.md

 Easing animation function is from easings.net

 For the validation, a JavaScript library called Cleave.js was used.
+Does cc input formatting, phone number input, time formatting etc.